The Blue Cluster, IEEE Benelux and Flux50 joined forces to organise a webinar session on Ancillary services in offshore wind.

 With the offshore wind parks growing fast in size and number, the amount of services provided for the transmission grid is expected to increase in the future.
 This increase is due to increased uncertainty in combination with growing needs for balancing the grid and reactive power support and the general trend of decreasing inertia.
 However, developing the functionalities of offshore wind parks for providing the necessary system support is challenging.
 Some of the key enablers for ancillary services are improved technology, forecasting solutions, adapted policy/regulation, integrated and holistic design, …

-These aspects will be dealt with during the “IEEE Summit on Sustainability” on the 24th of March in Brussels, where the Blue Cluster and Flux50 join forces to organize a parallel session dedicated to “ancillary services in offshore wind”.
+These aspects will be dealt with during a seminar on "ancillary serices in offshore wind" organised by the Blue Cluster, Flux50 and IEEE Benelux.
 Both industrial and academic experts on this topic are lined-up to present you the current state of play in the Belgian part of the North Sea and to discuss on future trends and needs.

 - Nicolaos Antonio Cutululis (DTU - IEEE Benelux Power Energy Sector) - current state of ancillary services provision from offshore wind

 Expert talks (14h20 - 15h10)

 - Philippe Magnant (Elia) - Insights from the first phase of windparks translated to an action plan for the integration of additional windparks in the system by 2030

 - Jan Declercq (SGB SMIT - Green Energy Park) - Offshore Wind as reliable power: challenges for the equipment to make it happen